• Skip to primary navigation

 Delicious Grilled Halloumi

-Halloumi is a hearty, squeaky cheese from Cyprus that is absolutely scrumptious when grilled up on the grill.
-All you need to make this recipe is just some halloumi from your local grocery store!
-Be prepared for a delicious and easy treat.
+Grilled Halloumi is a fast, delicious appetizer that is crispy, creamy and absolutely scrumptious!
+All you need is some halloumi cheese from your local grocery store.
+Be prepared for a delicious and easy treat perfect for tossing in a salad, serving with a pita or drizzling with honey!

 Print Pin Rate